igorgolm/ArgoCD-task/README.md

-# Technical task for Igor Golm
+# Technical task for Igor

 The goals for this task are the following: